cafalchio/coinluxe/README.md

     Registered users can log in to their accounts without issues, gaining access to personalized features and data.

 # Bugs

+* During the development there were many bugs, currently there are few known bugs.

+- Add Crypto.
+The Add Crypto form was impossible to fill manually, as it needs all the crypto details that cannot be created.
+Market related data is based on real data.
+To work around, a model was created to keep all the cryptos id of cryptos that will be automatically updated by the scheduler.
+So once the id is in the list, the data will be added later.

+- The site uses the free Coingecko api.
+However, sometimes due to the free tier, the api call fails and timeout.

 # Deployment